 - You entered United Stated without inspection before June 15, 2012

 - Your previous lawful immigration status (if any) expired on or before June 15, 2012

 - One of the following must apply on the date of application:

 - You have graduated or obtained a certificate of completion from high school

 - You have obtained a general education development (GED) certificate

 - You are honorably discharged veterans of the U.S. Coast Guard or the U.S. Armed Forces

 There is a total filing fee of $465, of which $380 goes towards the Employment Authorization Document (EAD) and $85 towards biometrics fee.
-Deferred action lawyers at the SGM Law Group PLLC charge an affordable attorney fees, which is very competitive with other immigration law firms in Miami, FL and NYC.
+Deferred action lawyers at the SGM Law Group PLLC charge a competitive attorney fees, which is competitive with other immigration law firms in Miami, FL and NYC.
 Please call us at 1-877-811-3541 to learn how we can help you qualify for Deferred Action.